 God (Hebrew: Elohim): The word elohim is the first name of God that appears in the Scriptures (Genesis 1:1) and is used with reference to God more than any other name in the Scriptures (2,570 times).
 The name elohim is probably the plural form of eloah and communicates the same ideas of strength and power.
 In the Scriptures, elohim is translated in four distinct ways, depending on the context.
 The word may refer to: (1) God, (2) gods, (3) angels, or (4) judges.
 The fact that elohim is plural is very important and has two possible interpretations.
 First, all Semitic languages use the plural to communicate that something is exceptional or unique.
-For example, a small body of water would be called "water," whereas an immense body of water would be called "water," the plural and incomparable God, the one true God above all gods.
-Secondly, the plural word elohim could possibly refer to the plurality of Persons within the Trinity.
+For example, a small body of water would be called "water," whereas an immense body of water would be called "water," the plural word elohim is used with regard to God not because there is more than one God, but because He is the great and incomparable God, the one true God above all gods.
+Second, the plural word elohim could possibly refer to the plurality of Persons within the Trinity.